mathworks/matlab-azure-devops-extension/overview.md

 ```

 ### Run Tests in MATLAB Project
-Use the [Run MATLAB Tests](#run-matlab-tests) task to run tests authored using the MATLAB unit testing framework or Simulink&reg; Test&trade;.
+Use the [Run MATLAB Tests](#run-matlab-tests) task to run tests authored using the MATLAB unit testing framework or Simulink Test&trade;.
 You can use this task to generate various test and coverage artifacts.
 You can then publish the artifacts to Azure Pipelines.

 For example, author a pipeline to run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) automatically, and then generate a PDF test results report, a JUnit test results report, and a Cobertura code coverage report at specified locations on the build agent.
 Use tasks to publish the generated artifacts to Azure Pipelines once the test run is complete.